 What You Should Know About This Degree

-You may also be able to acquire the advanced skills you seek through on-the-job training, or certificate programs.
-These paths don’t result in a degree, but may be more cost-effective, and require less time to complete than a full master’s program.
-Before enrolling in a program, consider your career goals, and talk to colleagues and other professionals about the best option for achieving your goals.
+You may also be able to acquire the advanced skills you seek through on-the-job training or certificate programs.
+These paths don’t result in a degree, but they may be more cost-effective and require less time to complete than a full master’s program.
+Before enrolling in a program, consider your career goals and talk to colleagues and other professionals about the best option for achieving your goals.

 Here are some questions to ask when researching Online Master’s in Software Engineering programs:

 - Am I eligible for this program?
 Generally, master’s-level programs in software engineering expect students to have some prior experience with computers, either through their undergraduate degree or professional experience.
 Find out what eligibility requirements your program of interest has before applying to confirm that you meet the minimum qualifications for acceptance.

 - How are courses in this program delivered?
 Online classes are delivered in either a synchronous or asynchronous format.
 If classes are taught synchronously, you will be expected to attend classes remotely at set times each week.
 In asynchronous classes, students access lessons and assignments on their own time.
 Be sure to find out how classes are taught in the programs you are researching so that you can select the delivery format that works best for your schedule and learning style.